 Many different types of foods contain one or more type of carbohydrate.

-Sugars occur naturally in these nutrient-rich foods:
+Sugars, or simple carbohydrates, occur naturally in these nutrient-rich foods:

 - Milk and milk products

 Some foods have added sugar.
 Many packaged and refined foods contain added sugar.
 These include:

 - Regular (non-diet) carbonated beverages, such as soda

 - Heavy syrups, such as those added to canned fruit